Dawei-Chen-Math/Dawei-Chen-Math.github.io/README.md

 李志远 (复旦大学)
 题目: Canonical cycles on moduli space of projective K3 surfaces and beyond
 摘要: In this talk, I will survey some results on studying algebraic cycles on moduli space of projective (marked) K3 surface.
 This includes the construction of tautological ring, Deligne-Beilinson cohomology of universal K3 surfaces and computation of Chern classes of tagent bundles of the moduli space.

+田志宇 (北京大学)
+题目: Homological stability and space of curves on some varieties
+摘要: Homological stability about moduli space of curves, or mapping class groups, is by now well-understood.
+I will discuss a set of conjectures as an attempt to understand homological stability of moduli space of curves on a very special class of varieties, such as the projective space, especially about their asymptotic behavior as the curve class becomes more and more positive.
+This talk will be mostly about motivations, questions, some non-trivial evidence, but very few answers.

 苏伟旭 (中山大学)
 题目: Thurston volume of the unit balls associated to quadratic differentials